VY25AY/realtime-edge-detection/README.md

 ---

-## 👤 Author
+##  License

-**Anurag**
-PSIT - Flam Placement Drive Assignment
-Submission Date: November 14, 2025
+This project is open source and available for educational purposes.

 ---

-## 📄 License

-This project is submitted as part of the Flam placement assessment.

----

 ## 🙏 Acknowledgments

-- Assignment provided by Flam via PSIT Placement Cell
 - OpenCV community for excellent Android support
 - Android Developer documentation for Camera2 examples
+- Open source contributors